 Skip flowers altogether.
 That’s right.
 You don’t need flowers for your bouquet.
 Banana leaves for a tropical wedding or bushels of evergreen for a winter wedding make a statement all on their own.

 From the delicate and dainty to the lush and large, these stunning bridesmaid bouquets offer a bit of floral inspiration.
 With these beauties in hand, you and your bridesmaids will be serious squad goals.

 Accent the Bridal Bouquet

 What a stunning look!
-With blooming peach, pink, and burgundy florals, plus a hanging white ribbon, the bright, warm tones of these bouquets just scream elegant romance.
+With blooming peach, pink, and burgundy florals, plus a trailing white ribbon, the bright, warm tones of these bouquets just scream elegant romance.

 Infuse Earth Tones

-If you're going to embrace your venue's natural surroundings with your color palette, your florals should follow suit.
+If you're going to harness the venue's natural surroundings with your color palette, the florals should follow suit.
 We love the way this Malibu wedding brought earth tones into the arrangements, plus a pop of rose inspired by a Pacific Ocean sunset.

 Mimic the Bridal Bouquet